 It’s important to realize that many zero down offers may not be in your best interest.
 While they may sound appealing if you don’t have a trade-in or cash, they don’t help you out in the long term.

-For one thing, your payments will be higher, which increases your risk of default.
-They also increase the likelihood that you will owe more than what your vehicle is worth.
+For one thing, your monthly payments will be higher, which increases your risk of default.
+It also increases the likelihood that you will owe more than what your vehicle is worth.

 Many times, this amount can be rolled into a new loan when you buy a replacement car.
 However, you have just compounded the problem because you now owe even more on another car than what it’s worth.